 Lemberg Law is currently investigating complaints about the 2022 Kia Carnival and issues that relate to the malfunction of its power sliding doors.
 If your Carnival has power door issues, you might be sitting with a lemon.

-All you have to do to participate in our class action investigation is to complete our case evaluation form or call us at 844-928-4443.
+All you have to do is complete our case evaluation form or call us at 844-928-4443.
 Our services are free, so you’ve got nothing to lose.
 The law states that Kia must pay all legal bills for lemon law cases.